 This self-guided tour takes your class along a path to exhibits with animals that have conservation plans active within the zoo.
-This path does not cover the entirety of the zoo, but is meant to accentuate the lesson narrative.
+This path does not cover the entirety of the zoo but is meant to accentuate the lesson narrative.

-- As you enter the zoo, head past the dome to the left.
-Go past the lorikeets and lemurs to Great Apes. - Remind students that calm, quiet guests see more animals.
-Loud noises send them into hiding making them harder to find. - Orangutans: Bornean orangutans face many threats in the wild that make them critically endangered.
-These include deforestation for palm oil, mining, illegal logging, and illegal hunting.
-They are a part of the SSP (Species Survival Plan) and SAFE (Saving Animals From Extinction).
-Kasih, the baby orangutan, is evidence of how these organizations help to grow the population of species, creating strong healthy communities.
-Organizations like WWF (World Wildlife Fund), currently assist by monitoring orangutan populations, providing community support on orangutan conservation, and working on ecotourism. - Collared Lizards: One of the issues for collared lizard populations is the excess of shrubs that have invaded the Ozark Everglades.
-This is the result of fire suppression in forests.
-This alters the landscape enough that the collared lizard has difficulty regulating its body temperature while foraging and breeding.
-Little Rock Zoo has partnered with Arkansas Game and Fish Commission and University of Arkansas for a breed and release program, which will conserve and grow the collared lizard population as they are deemed threatened. - Fossa: Copper's species is vulnerable due to the depletion of its habitat in Madagascar.
-Fossa rely heavily on trees in the wild, but due to growing human populations, the trees get taken down for agriculture and housing.
-Fossa prey primarily on lemurs, whose numbers are also diminishing with the lost of habitat.
-Copper is approved by the SSP but has not yet been matched.
-The Zoo also supports the Madagascar Diversity Fund which aims to establish protected areas for this species. - Black Rhinoceros: Jahari and Andazi are critically endangered in the wild due to illegal poaching, hunting, and habitat loss.
-Often, they are killed only for their horn which is thought to possess medicinal properties.
-With about two wild rhinos killed daily, our rhinos are a part of our SAFE program and the SSP program, which have resulted in our baby rhino, Kevin!
-The International Rhino Foundation operates on-ground in Africa and Asia and helps support the viable populations in the wild.
-They also provide funding to and collaborate with other rhino support groups. - Malayan Tigers: Jaya and Asmara are a part of this critically endangered species due to habitat loss, poaching, and the illegal pet trade.
-With the assistance of the SSP program, we have already had a successful pairing and 3 tiger cubs have been born here!
-Our tiger conservation campaign supports the Wildlife Conservation Society's efforts to increase the effectiveness of anti-poaching patrols to strengthen the anti-poaching laws in Malaysia. - Reptile House: Reptiles face many threats in the wild including habitat loss, poaching and illegal pet trade which diminishes the population numbers greatly.
-Lizards, including the Chinese crocodile lizard and prehensile tailed skink, are a part of the SSP programs to help their populations.
-Even snakes, like the Aruba Island rattlesnake- are supported by the SSP.
-Turtles like the black breasted leaf turtle are also protected by the SSP and TSA (Turtle Survival Alliance).
-Look for these species and more here. - Penguins: African penguins are endangered from many threats which include habitat loss, prey depletion, garbage pollution, oil spills, climate change, and even car strikes.
+- As you enter the Zoo, head towards the back of the Zoo to the Conservation Learning Center by the waterfowl pond.
+The collared lizard exhibit is outside the building. - Remind students that calm, quiet guests see more animals.
+Loud noises send them into hiding, making them harder to find. - Collared Lizards (Seasonal): One of the issues for collared lizard populations is the excess of shrubs that have invaded the Ozark Everglades.
+This is the result of fire suppression in forests, which alters the landscape enough that the collared lizard has difficulty regulating its body temperature while foraging and breeding.
+Little Rock Zoo has partnered with Arkansas Game and Fish Commission and University of Arkansas for a breed-and-release program, which will conserve and grow the collared lizard population as they are deemed threatened. - Black Rhinoceros: Black rhinoceros like Andazi and Kevin are critically endangered in the wild due to illegal poaching, hunting, and habitat loss.
+Often, they are killed only for their horn, which is thought to possess medicinal properties.
+Our rhinos are a part of the SAFE (Saving Animals From Extinction) program and the SSP program.
+The International Rhino Foundation operates on-the-ground in Africa and Asia and helps support the viable populations in the wild.
+They also provide funding to and collaborate with other rhino support groups. - Malayan Tigers: Malayan tigers are a critically endangered species due to habitat loss, poaching, and the illegal pet trade.
+With the assistance of the SSP program, we have had many tiger cubs born here, including our most recent 3 girls in 2022!
+Our tiger conservation campaign supports the Wildlife Conservation Society's efforts to increase the effectiveness of anti-poaching patrols to strengthen the anti-poaching laws in Malaysia. - Reptile House: Reptiles face many threats in the wild including habitat loss, poaching, and capture for the illegal pet trade, which diminishes the population numbers greatly.
+Lizards, including the Chinese crocodile lizard and prehensile tailed skink, are a part of the SSP program to help their populations.
+Even snakes, like the Aruba Island rattlesnake, are supported by the SSP.
+Turtles like the black-breasted leaf turtle are also protected by the SSP and one of our conservation partners, TSA (Turtle Survival Alliance). - Penguins: African penguins are critically endangered from many threats which include habitat loss, prey depletion, garbage pollution, oil spills, and climate change.
 African penguins are a part of the SSP and SAFE programs.
 The Little Rock Zoo has had multiple chicks successfully raised here, like Dory, with her curved spine.
-African penguins are also a part of SANCCOB- which is a non profit organization whose goal is to rescue, rehabilitate, and release seabirds in need of help!
+African penguins are also a focus species of SANCCOB, which is a non-profit organization whose goal is to rescue, rehabilitate, and release seabirds in need of help. - Orangutans: Bornean orangutans face many threats in the wild that make them critically endangered.
+These threats include deforestation for palm oil, mining, illegal logging, and illegal hunting.
+They are a part of the SSP and SAFE programs.
+Kota, the youngest orangutan, is evidence of how these organizations help to grow the population of species, creating strong healthy communities.
+Organizations like WWF (World Wildlife Fund) assist by monitoring orangutan populations, providing community support on orangutan conservation, and working on ecotourism.